tylertitsworth/5th-age-srd/Character-Rules/Feats.md

 #### Epic Tier

-You can use your racial power twice per battle (if it can normally be used once per battle).
+You can use your species power twice per battle (if it can normally be used once per battle).

 ### Perceptive